Dissertation and Manuscript Preparation Processes

 Step 5: Manuscript Preparation, Submission, and Format Review

-Dissertation Writing Experts (DWEs) at NCADE review manuscripts for APA style, formatting, and grammar issues, and prepare them for publication via ProQuest.
-DWEs do not review for content in theses and dissertations.
-The entire manuscript preparation process, including revisions, could take up to 60 days after students upload a thesis or dissertation to NCADE's Manuscript Preparation Canvas portal as an Initial Review.
-Along with the thesis or dissertation, students must submit a completed Signature Page in Canvas signed by committee members to firstname.lastname@example.org.
+Writing Specialists review manuscripts for APA style, formatting, and grammar issues, and prepare them for publication via ProQuest.
+They do not review for content in theses and dissertations.
+The entire manuscript preparation process, including revisions, could take up to 60 days after students upload to ProQuest as an Initial Review.
+Along with the thesis or dissertation, students must submit a completed Signature Page signed by committee members to firstname.lastname@example.org.